University / Public Programs / Families / Schools & Group Tours / Summer Arts Workshop / Virtual Resources

 Blaffer Student Internships

 Blaffer Art Museum welcomes applications for internships in the fall, spring, and summer semesters, and they may be renewed for an additional semester subject to review.
-In fall 2020, internships will be conducted virtually.

 The museum docent corps provides University of Houston students and local arts professionals with valuable teaching experience.
 Docents give dynamic, interactive tours of current Blaffer Art Museum exhibitions to college students and K-12 school groups, as well as to community groups of adults and kids.